General COVID-19 Information

 To: All Licensed Healthcare Facilities

-All other temporary changes of use or modification to the physical environment must be restored to original condition by August 11, 2022 (six weeks after expiration of the waiver) in compliance with the code it was constructed under.
-Restoration to original conditions must be reported to Department of Health Care Access and Information (HCAI) so that confirmation may be made.
-Where such temporary changes are to be made permanent, projects must be submitted to HCAI for review and approval immediately whether the changes involve construction or not.
+Per subsequent announcement that the declared COVID-19 emergency will end on February 28,2023, all other temporary changes of use or modification to the physical environment must be restored to original condition by April 11, 2023, (six weeks after expiration of the waiver) in compliance with the code it was constructed under.
+Restoration to original conditions must be reported to HCAI so that confirmation may be made.
+Where such temporary changes are to be made permanent, projects must be submitted to the Department of Health Care Access and Information (HCAI) for review and approval immediately whether the changes involve construction or not.
 Projects intended to be made permanent must meet all current California Building Standards Code requirements and brought into full compliance.
-Non-compliant conditions cannot remain in use beyond June 30, 2022 without approval by CDPH per the Program Flexibility procedure above.
+Non-compliant conditions cannot remain in use beyond February 28, 2023, without approval by CDPH per the Program Flexibility procedure above.

 If you have any questions about this notice, please contact your region’s Plan Review Supervisor or Regional Compliance Officer (RCO).